-When there is lying about a relationship with another person , there can be no denial of infidelity!
-Lying is the litmus test that determines what kind of relationship it is — an acceptable one or a betraying one.
+When there is lying about a relationship with another person, there can be no denial of infidelity!
+Honesty or lying about a relationship is the litmus test that determines what kind of relationship it is — an acceptable relationship or a cheating relationship.

 One prominent researcher asserts that there’s a 20% likelihood of one of the two partners having sex with someone outside of the marriage.
 For unmarried couples, the rate is much higher.
 Nevertheless, both groups expect faithfulness.